iamavu/iamavu.github.io/src/content/posts/00-weekly-wanderings.md

 ## what she explored this week

+### week 0x03
+- completed basic static analysis from PMA book and all of it's labs

 ### week 0x02
 - Itsy bitsy of HTB CTF, couldn't play much
 - PMA book as usual